-Students that qualify and complete the Junior Wildland Fire Crew Program Careers Project will earn a four credit Provincial course: Ministry Authorized Work Experience or equivalent credit.
-Students will also receive 8 certifications throughout the program including S100, S185, OFA and Transportation Endorsement which will allow students to work across Canada.
+Students who complete the Junior Wildland Fire Crew Program Careers Project will earn a four credit Provincial course: Ministry Authorized Work and 8 certifications (including S100, S185, OFA and Transportation Endorsement.).
+Employment may also be offered to some of the students.